pietroferrara/staticanalyzer/readme.md

 Import the projects in Eclipse, for each ivy.xml file in the main directory of a project: right click on the file -> Add ivy library and then Finish).
 If Eclipse does not find some library, try to right click on ivy.xml, then Ivy -> Resolve.

+The Eclipse plugin of UMLet is needed in order to visualize the UML diagrams containes in /core/doc/uml.

 # Running the analysis

 Class JavaRunner in project java-parser runs the analysis on snippets of Java code.
 It is needed to import and compile projects core and java-parser in order to run the analysis.